BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 3. Facilitate contact methods to potential clients
 4. Capture customers and increase your sales

 Now, what does a user who visits this website look for?
-Among many, we could say that the main thing is:
+Among many other thing, it could be:

+1. Get to know the workshop
+2. Search for offers
+3. Easily contact with the workshop
+4. Compare services with other workshops
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODIyNTc1NDhdfQ==
+eyJoaXN0b3J5IjpbLTEyMTUyMzg3MDBdfQ==
 -->